 Climb the 210 steps to the top of Transporter Bridge and take in epic views before jumping off.
 Feel the wind in your hair (and your lungs – you’re bound to be screaming) as you fall 160 feet towards the River Tees.
 The only bridge bungee in the whole of England, you’re in for a unique treat.
 And if an NBS news anchor can brave the jump, broadcasting live to eight million American viewers, so can you.

-Please note that the Transporter Bridge is closed until the beginning of 2021.
+Please note that the Transporter Bridge is currently closed.

 Dating back to the 14th century, this Viking fortress brings history to life with its ornate halls and chambers housing fabulous interiors and art collections.
 One of the best things to do in Darlington, you’ll get a glimpse into the lives of the people who lived here in the past, and see what means of transport they used in the Coach House and Stables.
 Surrounding the castle is 200 acres of lush green parkland and well-kept gardens.
 Spot wildlife in the deer park, wander around the ornamental walled garden and stop off for some fresh scones at the tea room.

 Escape the hustle and bustle of towns and cities with a trip to Guisborough Forest on the northern edge of the North York Moors National Park.
 A mosaic of habitats – from woodland to wetlands and grasslands – here you’ll encounter nothing but the sights, sounds and smells of nature.
 There are a number of bike trails on offer, as well as an orienteering course, circular waymarked walks and a sculpture trail that’s ideal for little legs.
 And for all your efforts, you’ll be rewarded with stunning scenery and views over Tees Valley and the coast.